peterpih/Notes/Google Analytics - Custom Campaign.md

                if you have two call-to-action links within the same email message, you can use
                <b>utm_content</b> and set different values for each so you can tell which version is
                more effective.

+               You can use Campaign Content to indicate the specific ad, button, or link that was clicked
 </pre>